puppetlabs/puppetlabs-apache/CONTRIBUTING.md

       includes them.

-      Please also check that you are not introducing any trailing whitespaces or other "whitespace errors".
+      Please also check that you are not introducing any trailing whitespace or other "whitespace errors".
 You can do this by running "git diff --check" on your changes before you commit.

   2. Sign the Contributor License Agreement